polaris-hub/polaris-recipes/README.md

   - Access molecular diversity and distribution in the chemical space.
 This can guide the decision on which splitting approach to employ.
   - Visualize the distribution of bioactivity values.
 It's useful to exam whether it's meaningful to convert to classification task.
   - Check molecules which contain undesired characters.

+## Related links
+The data curation philosophy and guildelines can be found in [Polaris Hub](https://polarishub.io/Documentations)